Saving for college can be one of the more daunting tasks parents face. Besides how much to save, you need to choose where to put those savings.

 Where families can run into big problems with using a Roth IRA to pay for college is in financial aid calculations.
 For wealthy families who will not be eligible for financial aid, this consideration may not matter.
 But families who expect to qualify or want to preserve their chances to qualify should know that Roth withdrawals are counted as parental income, and 22–47 percent of a parent’s discretionary income is counted toward the family’s expected financial contribution.
 This is true even if your withdrawal consists entirely of returned contributions and doesn’t include any investment gains.

 Parents should also consider how using Roth withdrawals to pay for a child’s college expenses would affect their own finances later on.

 General investment accounts, savings accounts, CDs, and Roth IRAs are all valid ways to save for college, and they’re probably better than not saving for college at all.
+But are they wise 529 plan alternatives and truly the best savings plan for a child?
 Families must decide if the flexibility gained from not being required to use these accounts for education expenses outweighs what they give up by not using an account whose tax advantages, financial aid considerations, and investment options are specifically designed for college.
 Working with a financial planner who can evaluate the family’s whole picture may be an option to make the decision a little easier.

 This article was originally published in October 2019.
 It has been updated.